kon-ham/team_treehouse_sql_exercises/more_sql_exercises.md

 - What are Foreign Keys?
     `They are columns that contain data which relate to the Primary Key in another table`

+- Once a Foreign Key Constraint is created to enforce the referential integrity between two tables, what happens if you try to insert a value that does NOT exist in the primary key table?
+    `It will NOT insert the data, and will return an error`